BraiinsForge/fbterm-deck-nix/README.md

 ## Building from Source

-Want to compile the terminals yourself?
+Want to compile the terminal yourself?
 Check out [BUILD.md](BUILD.md) for complete instructions.

 ## License